-Yes, 2020 is finally over, but many of us are still reeling from its unprecedented and often heartbreaking disruption of our lives.
-Indeed, even as we welcome in a new year, we’re not out of the woods yet, and ‘normal’ may not be a place we can – or should – return to.
+While the worst part of the Coronavirus pandemic may be behind us, many of us are still reeling from its unprecedented and often heartbreaking disruption of our lives.
+Indeed, even moving forward, we’re not out of the woods yet, and ‘normal’ may not be a place we can – or should – return to.

-With so much uncertainty around us – and with many of us having extra time on our hands – I think discussing some of the best books on happiness is something we could all benefit from.
+With so much uncertainty around us – and with some of us having extra time on our hands – I think discussing some of the best books on happiness is something we could all benefit from.
 Although living through the pandemic has been difficult, it has also provided the space and opportunity to explore what really makes us happy.
-Now the conversation has started, it's worth checking out some of these books on happiness to further it.
+Now the conversation has started, it's worth checking out some of these books on happiness to understand where joy comes from and how we can maintain it.

 So, how do you define happiness?
-Do you think your definition has changed over the last year through the limitations and stresses you’ve experienced?
-If you’d like help answering these questions and creating a better and brighter 2021, here's my countdown of the best books on happiness that will help you explore the subject.
+And has your definition changed over the last couple of years due to the limitations and stresses you’ve experienced?
+If you’d like help answering these questions and creating a better and brighter year ahead, here's my countdown of the best books on happiness that will help you explore the subject.

-So, this list of the best books about happiness inevitably starts with the crazily popular The Happiness Project title which came out of one woman’s random thought on a bus: “I want to be happy.”
+So, this list of the best happiness books inevitably starts with the crazily popular The Happiness Project title which came out of one woman’s random thought on a bus: “I want to be happy.”

 RELATED: Happiness podcasts – 8 that we rate

-If you’d like to read an enlightening book about happiness written by someone with a fascinating life path, try Happiness: A Guide to Developing Life’s Most Important Skill.
+If you’d like to read one of the most enlightening books on happiness written by someone with a fascinating life path, try Happiness: A Guide to Developing Life’s Most Important Skill.
 Matthieu Ricard grew up with philosopher and artist parents, amidst the intellectual and artistic circles of Paris.
-After earning a Ph.
-D. in cell genetics, he discovered Buddhism, became a monk and has now lived in the Himalayan region for over 40 years.
+After earning a PhD in cell genetics, he discovered Buddhism, became a monk and has now lived in the Himalayan region for over 40 years.

 Happiness… is the best known of Ricard’s many books that uses his deep understanding of meditation to describe how we unintentionally make ourselves unhappy.
 Importantly, he explains what we can do to uncover our innate happiness instead.
 Ricard has crafted simple lessons and exercises to apply his keys to happiness to your stressful situations, habits and beliefs that make you unhappy, and much more.